 However, if you like the idea of being able to leave your phone at home and still take calls and check emails - when you're exercising, for example - then you could benefit from cellular.

 The Apple Watch Nike+, which is made from aluminium, is aimed at those who love running and are looking for a sport-oriented smartwatch.

 Our experience suggests that at this point the original Apple Watch is basically obsolete: all the copies we own have slowed down drastically.
-To give an idea of the differences in speed between the various generations, we tried turning them all off and seeing how long they take to power on again:
+To give an idea of the differences in speed between the older generations, we tried turning them off and seeing how long they take to power on again: